 Their noodle combo is the kind that you select your soup base, type of noodle and toppings.
 The basic combo is $7.50 which include a hot coffee or tea.
 Iced drink will have an extra charge of $1.
 You may get extra toppings with additional charge.
 The menu is clickable for larger view.

 We ordered two noodle combos to share.
 The above is Tomato & Pumpkin Fish Soup with ramen, sliced beef and beef tendon.
-The ramen is … More on following page.
-Click here to continue reading
+The ramen is … Continue reading

 Lorna shared with me a homemade Asian marinates which a friend of hers shared with her.
 When this friend of hers brought some baked chicken wings for a potluck party, they were so good that everyone asked for the recipe.